-In addition, soursop fruit is cholesterol free and low in calories, making it an ideal snack or flavourful addition to a dessert.
+Additionally, soursop fruit is cholesterol free and low in calories, making it an ideal choice for snacks or a flavourful addition to a dessert.

-Aside from the nutritional benefits of soursop fruit, the fruit, seeds and leaves of anona muricata (the botanical name of the soursop tree) have been used for centuries in a variety of ways in preventive and remedial medical treatments.
+Aside from the nutritional benefits a person could get from soursop, the fruit, seeds and leaves of soursop have been used for more than one hundred years in various ways in preventive and remedial medicine.
 Some of the traditional treatments include:

-- Soursop fruit seeds are used to treat vomiting.
+- Soursop fruit seeds are used for treating vomiting

-- Soursop leaves are made into a poultice and used for treating skin disorders.
+- Soursop leaves are made into a poultice and used for the treatment of skin disorders

-- Soursop fruit pulp is applied directly on wounds to help speed up healing.
+- Soursop fruit pulp can be applied directly on wounds to help speed up healing time

-- Soursop root bark is used to treat poisoning.
+- Soursop root bark is used in treating poisoning

-- A leaf tea or decoction applied topically is used to get rid of head lice and bed bugs.
+- A soursop leaf tea or decoction can be applied topically to get rid of bed bugs and head lice

-- Although controversial, many people claim soursop may be an effective treatment for cancer.
+- Although controversial, many people claim that soursop to be an effective treatment for cancer

-While there is as yet no scientific evidence to back up these claims, it is interesting to note that they are traditional remedies that have been used for centuries.
+It is interesting to note that despite the lack of scientific evidence to back up the claims, they are the traditional remedies that have been used for more than a hundred years.

-Traditionally, soursop is simply cut into segments and the white pulp eaten along with the black seeds.
-A somewhat pulpy fruit, many people prefer to drink squeezed and chilled soursop juice.
-Soursop is now grown in tropical regions of Australia and is finding its way on to our supermarket shelves.
-Although still considered a novelty fruit by most, those who try it once look for it again and again.
-Because it bruises easily, the fruit is usually harvested unripe.
-The unripe soursop is dark green in appearance and hard to the touch.
-Within a few days, the skin turns a lighter shade of green and is softer to the touch.
-That is the perfect time to eat it.
+Traditionally, soursop is cut into segments and the white pulp is eaten along with the black seeds.
+Somewhat pulpy, many people prefer to drink the fruit as squeezed and chilled soursop juice.
+Soursop is now grown and cultivated in tropical regions of Australia and can be bought from supermarkets.
+Considered as novelty fruit by most, those who have tried it once look for it again and again.
+The fruit is usually harvested unripe because it bruises easily.
+The unripe fruit is dark green in color and hard to the touch.
+After a few days, the skin turns into a lighter shade of green and becomes softer to the touch.
+That will be the perfect time to eat soursop.

-Creative cooks are also finding many ways to use soursop in desserts.
-Soursop cheesecake has a distinctively delicious flavour and texture and it is used in homemade ice creams.
-Word is spreading fast about this exotic fruit and before long, it may become an Australian staple fruit, just as it is in so many other parts of the world.
+Creative cooks are also looking for various ways to use soursop in desserts.
+Soursop cheesecake has a distinctively delicious flavour and texture and it is also used in homemade ice creams.
+Word is spreading fast about the fruit and before long, it may become a staple fruit in Australia, just as it is in other parts of the world.